Drugs go through a review process. This ensures they're safe, effective, and that the benefits outweigh possible side effects.

 - educating the public and healthcare professionals about the risks and benefits of medicines, medical equipment and blood products

 - supporting research and development that benefit public health

 - influencing UK, EU and international regulations so that they protect public health

 A drug is usually licensed to treat a specific type of illness or cancer.

-Sometimes a doctor might feel that a particular drug could help a patient with a condition not included in the drug licence.
+Sometimes a doctor might want to use a drug for a condition not included in the drug's licence.
+This happens when they think it might help a patient for a specific reason.
 In this case, they can prescribe that drug for the patient.
 But the doctor has to take full responsibility for the outcome.
 This is called 'off label prescribing'.

-Once a drug is licensed, NICE might assess it to see whether it should be widely available on the NHS in England.
-The Scottish Medicines Consortium (SMC) decides if the new drug should be available on the NHS in Scotland.
+Once a drug is licensed, NICE might assess it to see whether it should be available on the NHS in England.
+The Scottish Medicines Consortium (SMC) decides on new drugs for NHS Scotland.

-After licensing, the MHRA continues to collect information about how well the drug works and about the side effects.
-So they continue to monitor the safety and effectiveness of the drug.
+After licensing, the MHRA continues to collect information.
+This information is about how well the drug works and about the side effects.
+So they continue to check the safety and effectiveness of the drug.